Cunt Toward Enemy

 Four minutes.

 He grinds his hips into the bomb.
-A tight, public, clinical fuck.
+A tight, clinical fuck.
 It feels so bad, to fuck like this.
-Deep bad in his brain.
-Sick and doomed world.
+So bad in his brain.
+Just to save a tiny part of this sick, doomed world.
 These people weren’t having a good time before.
 They’ll have a worse time after.
 If they survive.

 Three minutes.